ChromeFlaree/CME-Social-Media-Network/README.md

 # CME-Social-Media-Network

-This project simulates a basic social network system where users can create accounts, add friends, form group chats, send messages, and perform various social interactions.
+This project simulates a basic social network system implemented in C++.
+It provides a basic framework for users to create accounts, connect with friends, join groups, and interact with posts.
+The project uses object-oriented principles to model users, groups, posts, and various interactions within a social network.

 ## Features